 You’ll find out where chocolate Labs came from, and we’ll give you some great tips for adopting or buying your own chocolate Labrador Retriever!
 We’ll look at temperament and personality, and explore the myths and facts about chocolate Lab puppies of different shades and colors.
 We’re going on a journey of discovery, all the way from finding a chocolate Lab puppy to caring for an elderly brown Lab!
 Click the links here to jump down the page, or scroll on to find out all about the chocolate Lab:

-- Where do chocolate Labradors come from?
+- Where did chocolate Labs originate from?

 - Chocolate Lab coat color

 - English chocolate Labs

 - American chocolate Labs